Connect with others who understand.

 Managing Fatigue and Parkinson’s Disease: 6 Tips for More Energy

-If you are living with Parkinson’s disease, you might often feel run-down, out of energy, or even a bone-deep kind of tired that isn’t relieved with rest.
-Those feelings of intense tiredness are known as fatigue — a symptom that affects at least 50 percent of those with Parkinson’s.
+If you’re living with Parkinson’s disease, you may often feel run-down or low on energy.
+You might even feel a deep, bone-tired exhaustion that doesn’t improve with rest.
+These feelings of intense tiredness are known as fatigue.
+Fatigue is a symptom that affects up to 80 percent of those with Parkinson’s at some point in their Parkinson’s journey.

 The Impact of Fatigue on Those With Parkinson’s

-Fatigue in Parkinson’s disease is often debilitating.
-This fatigue can take the form of physical exhaustion that makes you feel completely run-down and without energy.
-This is described as the sort of exhaustion that makes moving nearly impossible.
-It’s not just sleepiness — it’s feeling weary, without enough energy to even get out of bed or off the couch.
+Fatigue in Parkinson’s disease can be debilitating.
+It may feel like physical exhaustion that leaves you completely drained.
+Some people describe it as a level of tiredness that makes moving feel nearly impossible.
+It’s not just sleepiness — it’s a deep sense of weariness, with so little energy that even getting out of bed or off the couch can feel like too much.

 Fatigue can also show up as mental exhaustion.
-Mental fatigue makes concentrating nearly impossible and can result in an inability to remember things or follow simple directions.
-As members have shared, you may feel excessive daytime sleepiness no matter how much rest you get: “I too suffer from chronic fatigue.
-I believe I could sleep for 24 hours and still be tired.”
+Mental fatigue makes concentrating nearly impossible and makes it difficult to remember things or follow simple directions.

-For some with Parkinson’s disease, fatigue is a constant.
-Others, however, find that their fatigue comes and goes.
-One member shared that they are “not always tired and lethargic, but sometimes, it hits me for a whole day.
+For some people with Parkinson’s disease, fatigue is constant.
+For others, it comes and goes.
+One member shared that they are not always tired or lethargic, but rather, “it hits me for a whole day.
 I fall asleep often when sitting after eating, while watching TV, during quiet times, and generally ‘doze’ when I used to not do it.”

-Together, mental and physical fatigue are challenging.
-Sometimes, they may even feel disabling.
-In many cases, these symptoms can make it difficult to do the things you love or to participate in social activities.
-As one member wrote, “I struggled with fatigue for quite some time.
-I used to be a runner/walker and found that, after 20 to 30 minutes, the fatigue would feel almost unbearable.”
+Having mental and physical fatigue can be challenging.
+At times, they may even feel disabling.
+These symptoms can make it difficult to do things you love or to participate in social activities.
+As one member wrote, “I can’t keep my eyes open.
+I can’t walk, drive, or even feel up to socializing, even by phone.
+I just want quiet.”

-“I’m always fatigued,” admitted another member.
-“Before Parkinson’s disease, I worked full-time as an infection control nurse.
+“I’m always fatigued,” another member shared.
+“Before Parkinson’s disease, I worked full time as an infection control nurse.
 I walked 4 miles a week (1 mile a day) at lunchtime and did water aerobics on Saturdays.
 Now, I am too tired to do most anything.”

 What Causes Fatigue in Parkinson’s Disease?

-Parkinson’s symptoms are categorized into motor (movement-related) and nonmotor (not movement-related).
+Parkinson’s symptoms are grouped into motor symptoms, which affect movement, and nonmotor symptoms, which do not.
 Fatigue is considered a nonmotor symptom of Parkinson’s.

-Currently, studies support that the pathophysiology (clinical origins) of primary fatigue in people with Parkinson’s is related to inflammation and dysfunction in specific parts of the brain.
-This inflammation and dysfunction particularly affect the basal ganglia — the part of the brain involved in controlling motor function and in maintaining the balance of important neurotransmitters, like dopamine and serotonin.
-One study also found that fatigue in Parkinson’s was correlated with reduced frontal lobe circulation.
-The bottom line?
-Parkinson’s disease disrupts the function of specific parts of the brain to directly cause fatigue.
+Current studies suggest that the pathophysiology (underlying causes) of primary fatigue in people with Parkinson’s is related to inflammation and dysfunction in specific parts of the brain.
+This inflammation and dysfunction particularly affects the basal ganglia — the part of the brain that helps control motor function and balance important neurotransmitters, like dopamine and serotonin.
+Some research also suggests that fatigue in Parkinson’s might be related to dysfunction in the frontal lobe.

 6 Ways To Manage Parkinson’s Fatigue

-There is still much work to be done in figuring out the specific causes of fatigue in Parkinson’s disease in order to arrive at more effective treatment options.
-However, there are some things that you and your loved ones can try to help manage fatigue caused by Parkinson’s.
+Researchers are still working to better understand the specific causes of fatigue in Parkinson’s disease and develop more effective treatment options.
+In the meantime, there are steps you and your loved ones can take to help manage fatigue caused by Parkinson’s.

 2. Avoid Alcohol

-Johns Hopkins experts also recommend avoiding alcohol if you experience fatigue.
-It may seem counterintuitive, but alcohol can negatively affect your quality of sleep.
-Although it might help you fall asleep initially, it can leave you feeling even more tired the next day.
+Doctors at Johns Hopkins recommend avoiding alcohol if you experience Parkinson’s-related fatigue.
+Even though alcohol can make you feel sleepy while it’s in your system, it can negatively affect your sleep cycle and overall sleep quality.
+Although it might help you fall asleep at first, it can leave you feeling even more tired the next day.

 3. Adjust Your Medications

-These medications can be very helpful in managing Parkinson’s symptoms, but if you’re taking them and still experiencing severe fatigue, a higher dose might be helpful.
-As always, talk to your health care provider before adjusting the dosage of a medication you’re taking.
+Medications can be very helpful in managing Parkinson’s symptoms, but if you’re taking them and still experiencing severe fatigue, a change in dose or medication may be helpful.
+Always talk to your healthcare provider before adjusting the dosage of a medication you’re taking.

 4. Get Moving